 American College of Education is committed to ensuring the privacy and accuracy of your confidential information.
-As part of its commitment to maintain the privacy of its Web users, ACE has developed this privacy statement to educate users about privacy issues and to inform users about specific privacy policies and guidelines employed at ACE.
+As part of its commitment to maintain the privacy of its users, ACE has developed this privacy statement to educate users about privacy issues and to inform users about specific privacy policies and guidelines employed at ACE.

-This policy is effective specifically for the ACE.edu website and domain, and any student information systems learning management systems, or student or public communications platforms utilized by the College, collectively known as the “College’s Technology Services”.
+This policy is effective specifically for the ACE.edu website and domain, and any student information systems learning management systems, or student or public communications platforms utilized by the College, collectively known as the College’s Technology Service”.

-Information gathered by ACE
+Information Gathered by ACE

 When you visit the ACE.edu domain and website our web servers may generate temporary logs that may contain the following Personal Information: